 Applicants must be in good standing at UMBC with a minimum GPA of 2.75.

-For the 2020-2021 academic year, two $500 scholarship will be awarded.
-Awards will be announced at the annual Taste of Africa celebration in March 2021.
+For the 2022-2023 academic year, two $1000 scholarships will be awarded.
+Awards will be announced at the annual Taste of Africa celebration on Wednesday, March 29, 2023.

 The Elechukwu Njaka Scholarship invites students to examine the breadth of Africana Studies.
 The committee is especially interested in student work that explores, but is not limited to: